 - Oval/elliptical chainrings appear to increase the power reading by 2-4% depending on the ovality.
 POWER CORRECTION settings on the app can adjust for that if you like.

 - Indoor training on rollers might produce different power levels than on the road (Source: Favero) and, again, the app can be used to adjust for this via the POWER CORRECTION.

 - Periodically you should also update the firmware.
 For the earlier BePro model there were few firmware updates.
 Perhaps a good sign of a well-engineered product?
 Again the firmware is updatable through the app.
 This is a much easier method than before where the firmware had to be carried out via a computer and some downloaded software.

 Go Back to the main review for additional information including the accuracy results of the Favero Assioma

 Data Sheet: https://goo.gl/AdTFjB

 If you would like to support this blog please buy from one of the links below with 10% of.
-PowerMeterCity are in the USA and Cycle Power Meters serve the EU.
+PowerMeterCity are in the USA and Wiggle in the EU

 Please help support this site in your next purchase by using one of these sites.
-The Power Meter City (USA) and Cycle Power Meters (EU/UK) links both help support this site and both usually offer a 10% discount (edit Dec 2017: Power Meter City have temporarily stopped this discount in the USA due to adverse exchange rates.)
+The Power Meter City (USA) and Wiggle (EU/UK) links both help support this site and both usually offer a 10% discount (edit Dec 2017: Power Meter City have temporarily stopped this discount in the USA due to adverse exchange rates.)